StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

     - name = "RDS Database: Service Name"
   - `Description`
     - The value from `service.name` is used as a primary means to identify your component within the StackState Topology Perspective
-    - It also creates a `spans.serviceName` key within your Trace Perspective to allow you to identify if the trace in the Trace Perspective matches the component in the Topology Perspective.
+    - It also creates a `spans.serviceName` key within your Traces Perspective to allow you to identify if the trace in the Traces Perspective matches the component in the Topology Perspective.

+#### Examples

 {% tabs %}
 {% tab title="Advanced Filter" %}